GASAG

 GASAG is working to secure biogas resources from the region.
 As the proportion of local resources increases, dependence on foreign countries is reduced and the proportion of renewable energy from biogenic waste materials grows.

 The Board of Directors of GASAG, in which the municipalities supplied have a stake, has adopted a biogas strategy.
-From 2024, 10 per cent biogas will be fed into the grid.
+From 2024, 10 per cent biogas will be fed in, and from 2025, 15 per cent.
 By 2030, the proportion of biogas is to be steadily increased to 40 per cent and net zero by 2050.

 Following the high in summer 2022, gas market prices have fallen again.
-However, not to the long-term level of previous years, but by a factor of 2 to 3.
-The GASAG Board of Directors has decided to reduce prices for all tariff categories.
-It will apply from 1 January 2024 and all customers have been informed by letter.
+However, not to the long-term level of previous years.

 Downloads